b-v-krishna/Flask-Projects/FLIPKART_LAPTOP_PRICE_PREDICTION/README.md

 Numerical columns were standardized using StandardScaler, which scales the numerical features so that they have a mean of 0 and standard deviation of 1.
 This helps in making the data less sensitive to the scale of the features, thus improving the performance of the model.

 <h2>Exploratory Data Analysis</h2>
-In this step,I have visualized the data using various plots to analyze the data and to understand the relationships between different features and the targetvariable.
+In this step,I have visualized the data using various plots to analyze the data and to understand the relationships between different features and the targetnvariable.
 I have used the Seaborn library to visualize the relationship between MRP (target variable) and different features.

 <h2>Model Training</h2>
 In this step, split the preprocessed data into train and test sets with a 80-20 split ratio.
 Then, I trained a Random Forest Regressor model on the training set using the scikit-learn library.
 Random Forest Regressor is an ensemble machine learning algorithm that combines multiple decision trees to make predictions.
 It is a popular choice for regression tasks because it can handle non-linear relationships and does not require much tuning.